 Craft the contrast

 Now choose Exposure to get the brightness and contrast looking good.
 The Brightness and Contrast sliders adjust the entire picture, while the Highlights and Shadows sliders only adjust the brightest and darkest tones, respectively.
 Bump up the brightness, then pull the shadows a little darker.
-You can play with the Highlights slider as well, but it wasn’t necessary in this photo.
+You can play with the Highlights slider as well.
 Make sure that no area of the skin is so bright or dark that it loses detail.

 Brighten the eyes